choria-legacy/marionette-collective/website/reference/plugins/security_aes.md

 Serialization uses Marshal or YAML, which means data types in and out of mcollective will be preserved from client to server and reverse.

-*This plugin will only function with MCollective 1.1.1 or newer*

 ## Compared to the SSL plugin

 The earlier [SSLSecurity] only provided message signing and identification of clients, this